-Despite as RV owners, we gear up for a journey with the best of preparations, breakdowns cannot always be avoided.
-For travellers out of the road for a considerable amount…
+Despite RV owners gearing up for a journey with the best of preparations, breakdowns cannot always be avoided.
+For travelers out of the road for a considerable amount of time, …

 “Allstate.
 Your in Good Hands®”

 Hitting the open road with an RV gives you the freedom to travel in comfort.
 They can provide power and water, off the ground shelter, multiple storage spaces, beds, living quarters, air conditioning, room to accommodate a small group of friends and family, to full bathrooms and island kitchens!

 Like your automobile, RV’s also require a certain amount of Insurance coverage in case the inevitable happens.

 Allstate is an Insurance Company that is on the New York Stock Exchange [NYSE: ALL].
 They were founded in 1931 and their headquarters are located in Northfield Township, Illinois, and provide coverage on three continents.

 Gather any group of RVers, whether in an online forum or around a campfire in a campground, and often the conversation will turn to RV insurance.
 Why?
 Because an RV is an investment and having the right insurance is important – and complicated.
 Why is RV insurance so confusing?

 One reason for the confusion is that there are so many individual factors that affect the type of coverage you need for your RV.
 Is your rig drivable or towable?
 What level of coverage is required by your state or residence?
 How often do you use it and where do you prefer to park it?
 Do you own your RV outright or are you still making payments?
 Answering these questions is just the beginning of determining what type of insurance you need.